 - Discretionary Housing Payment (DHP)

 You might be able to get a DHP if you’re struggling to pay your rent.
-You can’t have one if the only reason you’re struggling is because of the sanction, but if your benefit’s reduced for another reason, such as the Bedroom Tax or the Benefit Cap, the council’s DHP team might agree to help out with a short term grant.
+You can’t have one if the only reason you’re struggling is because of the sanction.
+But if your Universal Credit has been reduced for another reason, such as the Bedroom Tax or the Benefit Cap, and you can show that you were struggling before the sanction was imposed then the council’s DHP team might agree to help out with a short term grant.
 Contact your local Council to apply.